 The first involves your sleeping position.
 According to experts, sleeping on your side or back is more gentle on your neck than sleeping on your front, which can exacerbate pain.

-Having a pillow or mattress that’s too firm, thick, or soft, can also cause neck and shoulder strain.
-We have guides to finding the right pillow and mattress on our website.
+Having a pillow or mattress that’s too firm, thick, or soft can also cause neck and shoulder strain.
+For help choosing, you might like our guides on finding the right pillow and mattress.

 For more general guidance, you might also find our article, 9 tips for sleeping better with arthritis, useful.